UK/Aus/NZ

-The About The Characters post series focuses on the minor characters in The Wall Of Night series, in large part because:
+As all regular followers will know, About The Characters focuses on the minor characters in The Wall Of Night series, in large part because:

 “I think it’s the presence of the smaller characters that “makes” a story, creating texture around the main points of view.”